D. B. Cooper copycat hijackings: Robb Heady

 On June 2, 1972, Robb Heady, a 22-year-old former Army paratrooper and Vietnam War veteran, hijacked United Airlines Flight 239 from Reno to San Francisco.
 Carrying his own parachute and using a .357 revolver, he demanded $200,000 in ransom money.
 Because the hijacking occurred at night while banks were closed, FBI agents were forced to secure the ransom money from two local casinos in Reno.
 Once he had received the ransom, Heady directed the pilots on a very specific flight path.
 However, the pilot intentionally altered the flight path by half a degree, causing Heady to miss his drop zone.
 Heady was captured the next morning.
 The money bag containing Heady's ransom was jerked from his grasp when he pulled the ripcord and was recovered by FBI agents two days later.
-In September, 1972 Heady pled guilty to aircraft piracy less than a month later and was sentenced to serve 30 years in federal prison.
+In September 1972 Heady pled guilty to aircraft piracy and was sentenced to serve 30 years in federal prison.